boynux/boynux.github.com/_posts/2015-05-06-iterative-and-flow-model-what-to-choose.md

 <br />
 Teams are usually cross functional and as autonomous as possible to decrease *noise factor* and have more predictable *velocity*.
 This way stakeholder are able to roughly estimate how many iterations a particular feature may require to be ready for market release, so that they prioritize their backlog items based on that information and of course other business factors.

-[*Scrum*][3] is one of well known methodologies which is neatly based on this idea.
+[*Scrum*][3] is one of well known Methodologies which is neatly based on this idea.
 Roles are pretty well defined and iterations are strictly planned.
 In Scrum there is no excuse for breaking time frames or changing requirements within sprints.

 ### What is Flow model: